sm-latest/linux-app-servers/README.md

 ## Types of Servers
 1. Iterative Server - handles the client request and the work within the same call.
-It does not scale for high number of  client requests and also for long running transactions.
+It does not scale for high number of  client requests and also for long running transactions. <b>Deals with one client request at a time.</b>

 ![](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.2.0/com.ibm.zos.v2r2.hali001/khcl2002.gif)